 The agency will assess each auction qualification and auction registration application in accordance with standardised assessment processes, which have regard to the principles set out in sub-section 20G(3) of the CFI Act.
-This will include, but not be limited to, assessment of:
+This will include, but not be limited to, assessment of the following:

-- the Applicant's suitability to contract with the Commonwealth - the Applicant's previous engagement with the agency's schemes, including any outstanding liabilities or unmet obligations - the Applicant's history of meeting or failing to meet obligations to deliver ACCUs (which may include an assessment by the agency of the Applicant's performance, if any, under other ERF projects and contracts), and - the performance of the Applicant or any of their Authorised Representatives in relation to any contracts entered into by them, or any of their projects, which may include, but not be limited to, assessing whether they have: - " demonstrated reasonable endeavours to fulfil any applicable conditions precedent under Fixed Delivery contracts to which they are or were a party - " breached, in any manner, any contract to which they are or were party, including failing to deliver ACCUs (whether in whole or in part, or in accordance with one or more agreed or varied delivery schedules) - " provided any representation or warranty in relation to any contract or ERF project that the agency believes is, or was, untrue, inaccurate, incomplete or misleading - " preferenced sales of ACCUs to a third party to the detriment of delivery of ACCUs scheduled under a Fixed Delivery contract, or - " exhibited behaviour in relation to contracts or ERF projects that has created unreasonable and excessive administrative effort for the agency.
+- the Applicant's suitability to contract with the Commonwealth - the Applicant's previous engagement with the agency's schemes, including any outstanding liabilities or unmet obligations - the Applicant's history of delivering against carbon abatement contract delivery milestones, making exit payments under the fixed delivery exit arrangement or failing to satisfy obligations in respect of ERF projects or contracts (which may include an assessment by the agency of the Applicant's performance, if any, in respect of other ERF projects and contracts) - without limitation to or being limited by the preceding dot point, the performance of the Applicant or any of their Authorised Representatives in relation to any contracts entered into by them, or any of their respective projects, which may include, but not be limited to, assessing whether they have: - " demonstrated reasonable endeavours to fulfil any applicable conditions precedent under Fixed Delivery contracts to which they are or were a party - " breached, in any manner, any contract to which they are or were party, including failing to either deliver ACCUs or make exit payments under the fixed delivery exit arrangements (whether in whole or in part, or in accordance with one or more agreed or varied delivery schedules) - " provided any representation or warranty in relation to any contract or ERF project that the agency believes is, or was, untrue, inaccurate, incomplete or misleading - " preferenced sales of ACCUs to a third party to the detriment of satisfying contractual obligations - " exhibited behaviour in relation to contracts or ERF projects that has created unreasonable and excessive administrative effort for the agency.